op7ic/BlueTeam.Lab/README.md

 # Building and Deploying BlueTeam.Lab

-Once all the [prerequisites](#Prerequisites) are installed perform the following series of steps:
+Once all the [prerequisites](#Prerequisites) are installed, perform the following series of steps:
 ```
-# Login to Azure from command line to ensure that access token is valid
+# Log in to Azure from command line to ensure that the access token is valid
 az login

 # Clone Repository and move to BlueTeam.Lab folder